gdcc/dataverse_tests/README.md

 To get all information for the CLI integration, use `python utils --help`.
 It lists all commands.

-## Adapt to your own Dataverse instance
+## Adapt setup for your own Dataverse instance

-Some requirements to use all the functionality available need additional resources.
-Here is a short guide, how to adapt the repository, so you can use it for your own Dataverse instance(s).
+Some requirements to use all the functionality available need additional resources not present in the repository.
+Here is a short guide, how to adapt the setup, so you can use it for your own instance(s).

-**Environment Variables**

-Both, the tests and the utils functions need environment variables to be run.
-We use `.env`-files for this, which are loaded by the `config.py` modules inside `utils/` and `tests/`.

-To adapt the `.env`-files:

-* copy the `.env.sample` file, name it after your instance (e. g. `.env.dataverse_production`) and place it inside `env-config/` (create it in the root directory if not already done).
-* add your own credentials
-* add an own config class in the respective `config.py` to load the `.env`-file
-* add the class to `get_config()`
-* load the settings in your modules. :)

-**Utils**
+**1. Environment variables**

+* Create for each instance an `.env`-file (see above).

+**2a.
+Utils**

-* Add for each instance an `.env`-file (see above).
+* Create for each instance an `.env`-file (see above).
-* test data:
+* create test data:
-  * to use `python utils create-testdata`, you have to provide metadata and/or data for the upload of Dataverses, Datasets and Datafiles via the API.
+  * To use `python utils create-testdata` to upload a set of data to your Dataverse instance, you have to provide metadata and/or data for the upload of Dataverses, Datasets and Datafiles via the API.
   * So far the AUSSDA test data repository, used by default in the scripts, are not public.
-  * to setup your own test data directory:
+  * To setup your own test data directory:
-    * define your own test data needed (files and metadata for Dataverses, Datasets and Datafiles)
+    * Define your own test data needed (files and metadata for Dataverses, Datasets and Datafiles)
-    * adapt `create_testdata()` to your own test data setup
+    * Adapt `create_testdata()` so your own metadata and datafiles are loaded
-    * adapt `remove_testdata()` to your own test data setup

-**Tests**
+    * Adapt `remove_testdata()` so the data created by `create_testdata()` on your Dataverse instance will be deleted.

+**2b.
+Tests**

 To use the tests for your own Dataverse instance, you have to:
-* Add for each instance an `.env`-file (see above).
+* Create for each instance an `.env`-file (see above).
 * Create for each instance a folder inside `tests/data/instances/` with `dataverse_` as prefix.
+The folder name must later be used for `INSTANCE`.
-In there should all the needed data be stored:
+* Store all the needed data in it:
-  * `test-data.json` (required):
+  * `test-config.json` (required):
-    * Needed data for test execution of one Dataverse instance.
+    * Consist of test configuration for one Dataverse instance.
-    * We recommend copying an existing one from AUSSDA and adapt it to your needs (e. g. `tests/data/instances/dataverse_production/test-data.json`).
-Beware: The schema for `test-data.json` is under development and so far not documented and not stable.
+    * We recommend copying `tests/data/instances/dataverse_production/test-config.json` from the AUSSDA production instance and adapt it to your needs.
+Info: The schema for `test-config.json` is under development and so far not documented and not stable.
     * `instance`: instance specific data
     * `tests`: This steers the test behaviour.
 Only tests with `test` = `true` will be executed.
     * `dataverses`: Number of Dataverses, which will be tested in `test_dataverses.py`